Admissions and Recruitment Director

 Jeremiah Kalendae serves as the Director of Admissions and Recruitment at Starr King School for the Ministry at the Graduate Theological Union, in Berkeley, California.
 He is passionate about multireligious, counter-oppressive divinity education, and revolutionary social change.
 He is a mystic, artist, sacred activist, spiritual teacher, and writer.

 He was instrumental in co-founding the LGBTIQ Refugee and Asylee Guardian Group, the Interfaith Food Pantry of San Francisco, and the Integrative Medicine Spiritual Counseling program at the Cleveland Clinic’s renowned Center for Integrative Medicine with the late Tanya Edwards, M.D.
-His recent community justice work was with Occupy San Francisco and the San Francisco 99% Coalition.
+His recent community justice activist work was with the Black Lives Matter movement, Occupy San Francisco, and the San Francisco 99% Coalition.
 Over a decade ago, he became the youngest openly queer person to run for political office in the United States.
 At the conclusion of the campaign, he nearly unseated the city council president and played a pivotal role in narrowly defeating a municipal eminent domain initiative that would have forced 2,000 low and middle-income people out of their homes for high-end retail development.

 He is passionate about mysticism, spirituality, the(a)ology, philosophy, art, ecological justice, global decolonization, animal rights, refugee and aslyee advocacy, anti-racism, ecofeminism, queer liberation, and intersectional, counter-oppressive frameworks of building a just, sustainable, and loving society.
 He frequently lectures, leads sacred ceremony, and is sought after as a multireligious spiritual teacher and sacred activist in the San Francisco Bay Area.
 In his free time, he loves trips to the Ocean Mother, surfing, rock climbing, camping, weight lifting, running, pilgrimages, ashtanga yoga, sacred tattoos and piercings, fashion and drag, and vegan cooking.